carj/carj.github.io/_posts/2023-01-20-creating-packages.md

 ```

 This will create a zipped package with the correct metadata and content ready for upload and ingest.
-The path to the newly created pacakge is returned from the function.
+The path to the newly created package is returned from the function.

 To use this in a complete Python script which also uploads the package to Preservica, we pass the path to the package to an upload method.